Thimayya & Thimayya: Production

 A father and son who reopened a thirty-five year old café in Goa inspired the two lead characters of a grandpa and grandson.
 The film is set in Coorg and Madikeri.

+Soundtrack

+The songs were composed by Anoop Seelin.
+The lyrics were written by Arasu Anthare and Ashok Maddur.
+The songs were released under the label Anand Audio.

 Reception

 A critic from The Times of India wrote that "Thimayya and Thimayya are a visual treat.
 Both Diganth and Anant Nag have performed their roles with ease and won big in emotional scenes".
 A critic from Bangalore Mirror wrote that "It is worth a watch, if you are a hard core fan of Anant Nag".
 A critic from The New Indian Express wrote that "To sum it all up, Thimayya & Thimayya is definitely an ideal family watch".
 A critic from OTT Play wrote that "Thimayya & Thimayya is a feel-good film, and the gut feeling is that it is the kind of movie that audiences would love to see as a lazy Sunday watch, but in the comfort of their homes".